Daewoo Lacetti: Ukraine

+It was offered in the "SX" and "CDX" trim levels with sedan, hatchback, and station wagon body styles.The "SE" and "SX" trim levels come with a manual transmission, while the "CDX" trim features an automatic transmission.

+Vehicles equipped with 1.4-liter and 2.0-liter engines were not sold in Ukraine.

 United States

 Suzuki marketed a rebadged Lacetti as the Forenza and Reno beginning in the United States in 2004—following the end of Daewoo's North American operations in 2002 and replacing the Daewoo Nubira station wagon and sedan.
 The Forenza/Reno falls between the Aerio (later SX4) and the now-discontinued Verona.
 In the territories of Guam and Northern Mariana Islands, it was sold as a Chevrolet Optra, but it was only available as a sedan.

 The US model line features the 2.0-liter four-cylinder D-TEC made by General Motors, developing a maximum power of 132 hp at 5600 rpm.

 The Forenza and the Reno were discontinued during the 2008 model year, the Reno being replaced by the Suzuki SX4 sedan after the 2008 model year and the Forenza by the Chevrolet Cruze.